 Friluftsliv doesn’t necessarily mean diving into winter sports — it refers to simple enjoyment of the outdoors, arguably in a calmer way than strenuous activities like skiing or skating.
 It can involve what many of us might consider “summer” activities like hiking or kayaking — what comes first in friliuftsliv is spending time outdoors, regardless of the activity.

 This Swedish approach to winter is for everybody.
-While Canada is a bit more focused on winter sports that require a certain level of fitness, mobility, and special equipment, the friluftsliv approach puts the emphasis on just getting outside.
-What you do when you’re out there is up to you, so disabled people and nondisabled folk alike can engage with winter through simple immersion in their environment.
+While Canada is a bit more focused on winter sports that require a certain level of fitness, mobility and special equipment, the friluftsliv approach puts the emphasis on just getting outside.
+What you do when you’re out there is up to you, so people of almost any ability level can engage with winter through simple immersion in their environment.

 Then when you’re done with the outdoors, head inside for fika, a slow, relaxing coffee break.
 It’s not a winter-specific activity, but given that it centres around coffee and pastries, it’s certainly winter-friendly.